adamsanderson/wysiwyg/Readme.md

 If possible, style the element being edited with `white-space: pre-wrap`.
 This allows browsers to preserve white space while editing, and avoids some odd behavior around inserting &nbsp; all over the place.

+To work with the user's text caret, for instance to enable and disable commands, you may want to also use [caret](https://github.com/adamsanderson/caret).

 License
 -------